Watch tutorial videos about the functionality of Microsoft Dynamics 365 Business Central.

 Quite simply, this frees up resources for the further development of the solution, and ultimately it creates more value for the customers.

 Microsoft can also gain a better understanding of how customers use the solution when they are in the cloud.
-The ability to submit improvement suggestions is one thing, but Microsoft can also monitor users’ experiences with the solution.
+The ability to submit improvement suggestions is one thing (submit your product suggestion to Microsoft here), but Microsoft can also monitor users’ experiences with the solution.
 They can see where users are getting stuck or spending too much time; they can see where the solution is too slow or where users are searching for features.

 Microsoft can easily identify all these little everyday challenges through their monitoring, and there are already many examples of Microsoft fixing problem areas at lightning speed.
 It is now a much shorter step from the problem being found to the fix being rolled out.